MicrosoftDocs/fabric-docs/docs/data-factory/connector-parquet-dataflows.md

 ---
 title: Connect to Parquet files in dataflows
-description: This article explains how to connect to Parquet files in dataflows.
+description: This article explains how to use the Data Factory Parquet connector in Microsoft Fabric to connect to Parquet files in dataflows.
 author: DougKlopfenstein
 ms.author: dougklo
 ms.topic: how-to
-ms.date: 4/14/2023
+ms.date: 05/23/2023
 ms.custom: template-how-to
 ---